Australian National University

 The Australian National University (ANU) is a public research university and member of the Group of Eight, located in Canberra, the capital of Australia.
 Its main campus in Acton encompasses seven teaching and research colleges, in addition to several national academies and institutes.

 Established in 1946, ANU is the only university to have been created by the Parliament of Australia.
 (Note: The University of Canberra was also created by the Parliament of Australia (as the Canberra College of Advanced Education), but that institution did not have university status until after it was transferred to the ACT Government.)
 It traces its origins to Canberra University College, which was established in 1929 and was integrated into ANU in 1960.
-ANU enrols 13,329 undergraduate and 11,021 postgraduate students and employs 4,517 staff.
+ANU enrolls 10,252 undergraduate and 7,128 postgraduate students and employs 4,517 staff.
 The university's endowment stood at A$1.8 billion as of 2018.

 ANU counts six Nobel laureates and 49 Rhodes scholars among its faculty and alumni.
 The university has educated the incumbent Governor-General of Australia, two former prime ministers, and more than a dozen current heads of government departments of Australia.
 The latest releases of ANU's scholarly publications are held through ANU Press online.
 The entry requirements of many programmes are selective with high ATAR scores requirements.
+ANU has consistently been ranked as one of the best universities in Australia, ranking Number 1 in multiple university rankings as of 2023.

 History

 Post-war origins

 Calls for the establishment of a national university in Australia began as early as 1900.
 After the location of the nation's capital, Canberra, was determined in 1908, land was set aside for the ANU at the foot of Black Mountain in the city designs by Walter Burley Griffin.
-Establishment of the university was disrupted by World War II but resumed with the creation of the Department of Post-War Reconstruction in 1942, ultimately leading to the passage of the Australian National University Act 1946 by the Chifley government on 1 August 1946.
+Establishment of the ANU was prolonged by World War II but resumed with the creation of the Department of Post-War Reconstruction in 1942, ultimately leading to the passage of the Australian National University Act 1946 by the Chifley government on 1 August 1946.